Business and the Workforce

 USCIS Ends Automatic Extensions for Most Work Permits, Placing Immigrant Workers and Employers in Limbo

 On October 30, 2025, U.S. Citizenship and Immigration Services (USCIS) issued an interim final rule that eliminates the automatic extension for thousands of people who filed to renew their lawful work permits.
-Previously, people who filed their work permit renewal requests on time would be given an automatic extension… Read More
+Previously, people who filed their work permit renewal requests on time would be given an automatic… Read More

 USCIS Implements the H-1B Proclamation $100,000 Fee